-Sweet and fragrant fig and cardamom macarons, an elegant and sophisticated treat for the eyes as well as the tastebuds.
+Sweet and fragrant Fig and Cardamom Macarons; an elegant and sophisticated sweet treat for the eyes as well as the tastebuds.

-I'm a huge fan of making homemade macarons, as you can tell by the growing list of macaron flavours I have on Rosanna ETC. I'm always searching for something a bit more unusual, flavour combinations with an edge, and this is fast becoming one of my favourites.
-I made a fig pavlova with cardamom cream a few weeks ago and ever since then have pondered other ways to use this flavour combination, and here we are.
+I'm a huge fan of making homemade macarons, as you can tell by the growing list of macaron flavors I have here on Rosanna ETC. I'm always searching for something a bit more unusual, flavor combinations with an edge, and this is fast becoming one of my favorite unique macaron flavors.
+I made a fig pavlova with cardamom cream a few weeks ago and, ever since then, have pondered other ways to use this flavor combination, and here we are.

 Jump to: